tetradice/neuroncheck/README.md

   # NeuronCheck check declaration block
   ndecl {
-    # Arguments declaration (this method receives 3 arguments - 1st is String, 2nd is any object has #each method, and 3rd is Numeric or nil.)
+    # Arguments declaration (this method receives 3 arguments - 1st is String, 2nd is any object has #each method, and 3rd is Numeric or nil)
     args String, respondable(:each), [Numeric, nil]

     # Return value declaration (this method returns self)